alaa281997/401-data-structures-and-algorithms/trees/README.md

 add(): Add new node to the tree.<br>
 traverse(): check the value from add() to put it in the right place.<br>
 search(): search if the key inside the tree or not return boolean.<br>

+findMax() : Search for the maximum number in tree.